 Many homeschoolers don’t identify as evangelical Christians.
-There are Catholics, Jewish, Muslims, and other faiths who homeschool their children and would like secular or faith neutral materials and curriculum or something designed just for them.
+There are Catholics, Jewish, Muslims, and other faiths (or no religion or faith group) who homeschool their children and would like secular or faith neutral materials and curriculum or something designed just for them.
 It’s really hard to find.

 We started off with The Well-Trained Mind and I found it (and still find it, mostly) to be respectful regarding those other than the evangelical Christian faith.
 We began with the materials suggested for first grade.

 Having four kids, we reuse curriculum each year.
 It saves us money.
 So, we own the entire Apologia science curriculum.
 They have since separated from Dr. Jay Wile and and he wrote and sells new texts while Apologia commissioned another author to recreate their middle and high school science texts.
 I think their quality has deteriorated, so we continue with what we’ve always done.
 The science hasn’t greatly changed.

 We bought all four years of Tapestry of Grace online.
 It was great our first couple years, for the most part.
 As my eldest daughter went through the dialectic stage for high school, we didn’t buy some of the book selections, and very few of the religious texts recommended.